validatedev/drop-cache-if-idle/README.md

 7. Then, run `wsl --shutdown` on cmd.exe.
 This will shut all of your instances of WSL2 down.

 ### References
-Thanks to the commenter https://github.com/microsoft/WSL/issues/4166#issuecomment-618159162 and repo https://github.com/AdnanHodzic/auto-cpufreq for providing the related information used in this repo.
+Thanks to the comment https://github.com/microsoft/WSL/issues/4166#issuecomment-618159162 and repo https://github.com/AdnanHodzic/auto-cpufreq for providing the related information used in this repo.